eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 A prerequisite for requesting User approval is that the Wallet Unit is sure that the person using the Wallet Unit is in fact the User.
 Therefore, the WSCA authenticates the User prior to or during requesting User approval, on request of the Wallet Unit.
-To do so, the Wallet Instance uses the User authentication mechanisms set up during Wallet Instance activation, see [Section 6.5.3](#653-wallet-instance-activation).
+To do so, the Wallet Unit uses the User authentication mechanisms set up during Wallet Unit activation, see [Section 6.5.3](#653-wallet-instance-activation).
 More detailed requirements regarding User approval can be found in \[Topic 6\].

 ##### 6.6.3.5 Relying Party Instance verifies the authenticity of the PID or attestation